Best Memory Card for Canon EOS Rebel T6s

 Frequently Asked Questions

-Can I use a MicroSD card with an adapter in my T6s?
+Can I use a UHS-II card in the Canon T6s?

-How many photos can a 64GB card hold on the Rebel T6s?
+How many photos can a 64GB card hold on the T6s?

 Final Verdict